 “The threats of military aggression against #Cuba of the greatest power on the planet are well known.
 The threat is already an international crime.
 If it materializes, it will cause a bloodbath of incalculable consequences, plus the destructive impact on regional peace and stability.
 Cuba does not represent a threat, nor does it have aggressive plans or intentions against any country.
 It does not have them against the United States.
 The U.S. government is well aware of this, especially its defense and national security agencies.
 Cuba, which is already suffering from a multidimensional aggression by the United States, is a member of the United States.
 The U.S. does have the absolute and legitimate right to defend itself from a military onslaught, which cannot be logically or honestly used as an excuse to impose a war against the noble Cuban people.”

-In addition, the U.S. Department of Justice is reportedly preparing an indictment against former Cuban President Raúl Castro, the 94-year-old brother of Fidel Castro, for his role in the shootdown of two Brothers to the Rescue planes in 1996.
+The rapid developments come fresh off reports the U.S. Department of Justice is reportedly preparing an indictment against former Cuban President Raúl Castro, the 94-year-old brother of Fidel Castro, for his role in the shootdown of two Brothers to the Rescue planes in 1996.
 The indictment is possibly going to be unsealed Wednesday.

 Monroe County Sheriff Rick Ramsay said he has not been contacted by the federal government about any possible attacks.